 We handle our waste in various ways, including non-hazardous and hazardous waste recycling, onsite treatment to reduce hazard or volume, accumulation for offsite disposal and operation of an inert waste landfill.

 Energy Northwest seeks to minimize its generation of waste, especially hazardous and radioactive waste.
 We conduct pollution prevention opportunity assessments to identify and implement activities that reduce waste and we have a comprehensive recycling program.
-We have a goal to eliminate hazardous materials spills.
 The major objectives of the Radioactive Waste Management Program are to limit, control, minimize, and measure the production of radioactive materials in solid waste, gaseous emissions and liquid discharges.